ForthScriptLang/forthscript/README.md

 [42]# False [42] [19] if_else
 [42 19]#
 ```
-This is enough for turing-complete language, but there are also loop native words in Pila.
+This is enough for turing-complete language, but there are also loop native words in ForthScript.
 ```while``` takes clause used to calculate condition and body of the loop itself (both represented as array of code) from the stack.

 ```